-What are Anorectic Drugs?
 Anorectic drugs are dietary supplements that will reduce appetite, resulting in lower food consumption and eventually weight loss.
 When prescribed, anorectic drugs are meant to only be taken for a short period of time.
 These drugs were originally marketed to replace amphetamines as an appetite suppressant.
 The effects of both are very similar.
 Due to the stimulant effects of Anorectic drugs and their relationship to amphetamines they can become very habit forming and cause serious health problems.
-Most common anorectic drugs include:
+Learn more here about the dangers of Anorectic drugs.

 - Feeling short of breath